 OK, I feel it's time we have a serious talk about this dish.

 I've heard people overseas call it "Eggplant Parmesan," and learned that there are variations of it, the most popular of these involving breaded meat cutlets, named "Veal Parmesan."
-This particular recipe sounds awfully like a regional specialty called Cotoletta alla Bolognese.
-But I don't know where "Chicken Parm" was developed, because I've never heard of (or tasted) anything like it here in Italy.
+This particular recipe sounds awfully like a regional specialty called Cotoletta alla Bolognese or Cotoletta alla Petroniana.
+But I don't know where "Chicken Parm" was developed, because I've never heard of it here in Italy.
+It must be an American-Italian dish.

 Melanzane alla Parmigiana is a wonderfully complex, versatile and satisfying vegetarian preparation.
 I have been making batches on batches of it recently, and there never seems to be enough of it!

-Down south in Campania, birthplace of this dish–and where I've had the best Melanzane alla Parmigiana ever–there's a curious dyslexia name issue: the dish is in fact commonly known as "Parmigiana di Melanzane," with the adjective becoming the noun, and vice versa.
+Down south in the Campania region, birthplace of this dish––and where I've had the best Melanzane alla Parmigiana ever––there's a curious dyslexia name issue: the dish is in fact commonly known as "Parmigiana di Melanzane," with the adjective becoming the noun, and vice versa.

-Let's clear this once and for all–whatever its name–Parma has no claim on this dish.
-The only component present in this dish from the Parma area is the Parmigiano cheese, key element of this preparation.
-The remaining ingredients are 100% Mediterranean.
+Whatever its name, the city of Parma has no claim on this dish.
+The only component present in this dish from the northern Parma territory is Parmigiano cheese, a key element of this preparation.
+The remaining ingredients are 100% southern Italian.

-4-5 eggplants (not the round kind!
-The teardrop shaped, purple ones are better)
+4-5 eggplants (not the round kind, better use the teardrop shaped, purple ones)

 2 cups of canned tomatoes, crushed